peterbarnett03/influxdb3_plugins/influxdata/mad_check/README.md

 - **MAD-Based Anomaly Detection**: Detects anomalies in field values using Median Absolute Deviation without repeated database queries.
 - **In-Memory Deques**: Maintains recent values in memory for efficient MAD computation.
 - **Count and Duration-Based Triggers**: Supports triggering alerts based on the number of consecutive outliers or the duration of outlier conditions.
+- **Args Overriding**: Allows overriding arguments for  data write type via TOML file (env var `PLUGIN_DIR` and `config_file_path` parameter should be set, all parameters and their values should be the same as in `--trigger-arguments`, override args parameter in handler function).
 - **Flip Detection**: Suppresses notifications if field values change too frequently within a specified window.
 - **Multi-Channel Notifications**: Supports Slack, Discord, HTTP, SMS, and WhatsApp via the Notification Sender Plugin.
 - **Customizable Messages**: Notification templates support dynamic variables (e.g., `$table`, `$field`, `$threshold_count`, `$tags`).